 Before You Call:

-• DNC scrub completed.
+- DNC scrub completed within the last 31 days.
 Federal and applicable state registries checked.
+Reassigned number database checked.
+Known litigators removed.
 Flagged numbers removed from your calling list.
+Scrub records documented for Safe Harbor protection.

-• Prior express consent documented.
+- Prior express consent documented.
 You can demonstrate that the lead gave consent when they filled out the form.
-Your vendor should provide documentation of the consent language used on the opt-in form.
+Your vendor should provide documentation of the consent language used on the opt-in form — including the full user flow from ad to submission page.

-• Lead data reviewed.
+- Lead data reviewed.
 Phone numbers are valid US formats.
+Wireless numbers identified (additional TCPA protections apply).
 State licensing verified — you're only calling leads in states where you're licensed.

 During Your Calls:

-• Calling during permitted hours.
+- Calling during permitted hours.
 Calls made between 8:00 AM and 9:00 PM in the lead's LOCAL time zone.
 Not your time zone — theirs.
+Check state laws — some states have stricter windows.

-• Opt-out honored immediately.
-If a prospect says "don't call me again" or "take me off your list," honor it instantly and permanently.
-Update your internal DNC list.
+- Opt-out honored immediately.
+If a prospect says "don't call me again" or "take me off your list," honor it instantly.
+Add them to your internal DNC list.
+Internal DNC requests must be honored for five years.

 For Every Campaign:

-• Internal DNC list maintained.
+- Internal DNC list maintained and shared.
 Beyond the federal and state registries, maintain your own list of prospects who've asked not to be contacted.
 Check every campaign against this list.
+DNC requests must also be communicated to affiliates — in Moore v.
+Farmers Group, Inc., the court held that DNC requests apply to affiliates if a reasonable consumer would expect them to be included.

-• State-specific rules reviewed.
-Some states have additional requirements beyond federal law (enhanced calling restrictions, additional consent requirements, or stricter penalties).
+- State-specific rules reviewed.
+Some states have additional requirements beyond federal law (enhanced calling restrictions, additional consent requirements, stricter penalties, or telemarketer registration).

 SMS/Text Compliance for Aged Leads